+- development of Entry/Exit System (EES)

-- purchase and installation of API/IAPI system - installation of ABC gates
+- purchase and installation of equipment for API system

+- installation of ABC gates

 3.Support of SIS II/SIRENE

 The main target is to have the systems always available and in full operation while ensuring a full disaster and recovery continuity plan in case of emergencies through: full system redundancy on identified key components, with stand-by arrangement that will guarantee industry standards, continuity of services and a further back-up plan to send queries to the central SIS II when the national site will not be available to process them, adequate training of staff.
 Also, the system must be able to confront and handle any possible cyber-attacks in terms of physical or data security.